-Figure 9 shows the scatter plot of the average and standard deviation for each level of the CAPS PM{ssa} against NEPH.
-As it can be seen from Figure 9 and the data compiled in Table 8 (regression line values for the 10s average data), the agreement with the NEPH measurements is good, with less than 10% difference in the slope, offset smaller than 1.6 Mm-1 and correlation coefficient of minimum 0.97 for all aerosol types.
-For the AD, BC and Mix cases, the NEPH data were corrected with the Massoli et al. (2009) approach.
-For the AS case both the Anderson et al. (1998) and Müller et al. (2011) were applied and the results given were practically the same, less than 2% in the slope and less than 1.00 Mm-1 difference in the offset.
+Figure 9 shows the scatterplot of the average and standard deviation for each level of the CAPS PM{SSA} against NEPH.
+As can be seen from Fig. 9 and the data compiled in Table 8 (regression line values for the 10 s average data), the agreement with the NEPH measurements is good, with less than 10% difference in the slope, offset smaller than 1.6 Mm-1 and correlation coefficient of minimum 0.97 for all aerosol types.
+For the AD, BC and mixed cases, the NEPH data were corrected with the Massoli et al. (2009) approach.
+For the

+AS case both the Anderson and Ogren (1998) and Müller et al. (2011) approaches were applied, and the results given were practically the same: less than 2% in the slope and less than $1.00 \,\mathrm{Mm^{-1}}$ difference in the offset.